 Electric Dipole moment is the measure of the polarity of the system.
 It is the separation of positive charge and a negative charge by a distance.
 The SI unit of electric dipole moment is Coulomb-meter.
-The simplest example is a pair electric charge of two opposite sign and equal magnitude separated by distance.
+The simplest example is a pair of electric charges of two opposite signs and equal magnitude separated by distance.

 What is Electric Dipole?

-Suppose there are two charges of equal magnitude ‘q’, separated by a distance ‘d’.
+Suppose there are two charges of equal magnitude ‘q’, separated by a distance, d.
 Let the first charge be negative and the second charge be positive.
-This combination can be called as an electric dipole.
+This combination can be called an electric dipole.
 Therefore, we can say that an electric dipole is created by the combination of equal and opposite charges by a separation of a certain distance.